About Registration and Records

 - Preparing and publishing Final Examination Schedules

-- Conducting course registration for fall, spring, and summer semesters
+- Conducting course registration for fall, winter, spring, and summer semesters

 - Overseeing all aspects of the graduation ceremony, including issuing diplomas